 So safe that we sat down next to the abusive bloke and his four teammates.
 We actually ran into them in the lower bracket, and — hilariously, at their request — drafted a vertical banner into service to prevent any screencheating.

-It wouldn't have mattered: we flogged them 16-5.
-For good measure, the player who abused me then stood with others and watched our progress to the lower bracket final where we eventually ran out of steam.
+It wouldn’t have mattered.
+We flogged them 16-5.
+For good measure, the player who abused me then stood with others and watched our progress afterwards, where we eventually lost in the lower bracket final.

 “Well played,” he told me later, as I chuckled inside thinking about the text conversation a week prior.

 I love LANs.